rust-lang/rfcs/text/0000-procedural-vtables.md

 }
 ```

+The

 # Drawbacks
 [drawbacks]: #drawbacks

 * This may be a serious case of overengineering.
 We're basically taking vtables out of the language and making dynamic dispatch on trait objects a user definable thing.
 * This may slow down compilation, likely entirely preventable by keeping a special case in the compiler for regular trait objects.
+* This completely locks us into never adding multiple vtable formats for a single trait.
+So you can't use a trait both as a C++ like vtable layout in some situations and a Rust wide pointer layout in others.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives